iLib-js/ilib-mono/README.md

 #### Ensuring the Locale

-If your locale support is larger (5 or more locales), and you do not want to statically include all of the data into your app, but you still want to use the ilib classes synchronously, you can use the static method `LocaleData.ensureLocale()` to load the files asynchronously, and use the ilib classes synchronously after the promise is resolved.
+If your locale support is larger (5 or more locales), and you do not want to statically include all of the data into your app, yet you still want to use the ilib classes synchronously, then you can use the static method `LocaleData.ensureLocale()` to load the locale data asynchronously, and use the ilib classes synchronously after the promise is resolved.

 Example: